Internal Audit Department Charter

 - Keeping the Audit Committee informed of emerging trends and successful practices in internal auditing.

 Internal Audit Plan

-Annually the Director of Internal Audit will submit to senior management and the Audit Committee an internal audit plan for review and approval.
-The internal audit plan will contain a schedule of audits to be completed, prior year audit plan, department objectives, and financial and resource budgets for the fiscal year.
-The Director of Internal Audit will communicate the impact of resource limitations and significant interim changes to senior management and the Audit Committee.
+At least annually, the Director will submit to University Management and the Audit Committee an Internal Audit plan for review and approval.
+The Internal Audit plan will consist of a work schedule as well as budget and resource requirements for the next calendar year.
+The Director will communicate the impact of resource limitations to University Management and the Audit Committee.

-The internal audit plan will be developed based on a prioritization of the audit universe using a risk-based methodology, including input of senior management and the Audit Committee.
+The Internal Audit plan will be developed based on a prioritization of the audit universe using a risk-based methodology, including input of University Management and the Audit Committee.
 The Director will review and adjust the plan, as necessary, in response to changes in the University’s business, risks, operations, programs, systems and controls.
-Any significant deviation from the approved internal audit plan will be communicated to senior management and the Audit Committee through periodic activity reports.
+Any significant deviation from the approved Internal Audit plan will be communicated to University Management and the Audit Committee through periodic activity reports.

-A written report will be prepared and issued by the Director of Internal Audit or designee following the conclusion of each internal audit engagement and will be distributed as appropriate.
+A written report will be prepared and issued by the Director or designee following the conclusion of each Internal Audit engagement and will be distributed as appropriate.
 A copy of each audit report will be forwarded to the Chancellor and other appropriate parties.
 Internal Audit results will also be communicated via a status report at each Audit Committee meeting.

 Internal audit reports generally include management’s response and corrective action taken or to be taken in regard to the specific findings and recommendations.
 Management’s response should include a timetable for anticipated completion of action to be taken and an explanation for any corrective action that will not be implemented.

-The Internal Audit Department will be responsible for appropriate follow-up on engagement findings and recommendations.
-All significant findings will remain in an open issues file until cleared.
+Internal Audit will be responsible for appropriate follow-up on engagement findings and recommendations.
+All findings will be monitored until recommendations have been implemented.

-In addition, the Director will communicate to senior management and the Board on the Internal Audit Department’s quality assurance and improvement program, including results of on-going internal assessments and external assessments conducted at least every five years.
+The Director will communicate to University Management and the Audit Committee on Internal Audit’s quality assurance and improvement program, including results of ongoing internal assessments and external assessments conducted at least every five years.